signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 I had divided the weekend into two parts; Part 1, the trek to Kumaraparvatha and Part 2, the trek to Savandurga.
 My plan *was* flawless.
-The plan was to work from home on Friday and take an overnight bus to Kukke-Subramanya and start our trek.
-We finish the trek at Kukke on and take another overnight bus to Bangalore on Sunday morning.
-Then I head off to meet the other group for the Savandurga trek.
+The plan was to work from home on Friday and take an overnight bus to Kukke-Subramanya and start the trek, trek for the day and return to Kukke by Saturday eveing just in time to board a bus to Bangalore.
+Reach Bangalore early morning and then head off to meet the other group for the Savandurga trek.
 Then finish the Savandurga trek by 1800 hrs and get back home.

 Things clearly did not go as planned.
 They never do.